nucrasenaa/LaunchNow/README.md

 	7. Use Reset Apps button to clear all apps<br>

  Known Issues<br>
 ~~• After creating a folder or switching pages, dragging apps may occasionally stop working.
-If this happens, open Settings and tap “Reset Layout” to restore drag functionality.~~
+If this happens, open Settings and tap “Reset Layout” to restore drag functionality.~~ <br>
 	• Creating folders in a horizontal direction is hard.  **Workaround:** Drag upward (vertically) first.